Vidit-lab/Modern-Farming-Practices/README.md

 🛠️ Rural service ecosystems
 📄 Final Presentation

 You can view the complete storytelling presentation here:

-👉
-B.Tech DSAI | IIT Bhilai